Ginowine/Ginowine/README.md

 <h1 align="center">Hi there 👋, I'm Gino</h1>

 <p align="center"><b>I consider myself first to be a developer/startup Evangelist, I'm passionate about Technology and how it can be leveraged to affect communities positively.
-I'm also a software developer, focused on developing for the Java/Spring Boot and Android Platform.</b></p>
+I'm also a software developer, focused on developing for the Java/Spring Boot and Android Platforms.</b></p>

-- 🔭 I’m currently a Java/SpringBoot developer

 - 🌱 I sometimes write tech articles on https://medium.com/@ginowine1
 - 👯 Written some basic java articles https://studyjavaprogramming.blogspot.com/
 - 📫 Reaach me on gino.osahon@gmail.com
 - 🤔 Find out about my job experiences https://www.linkedin.com/in/osahon-gino-ediagbonya-06508078/